Everyone’s on Facebook and promoting your church on Facebook is easier than you think.

 It’s a powerful way of getting your church on people’s radar.

-We use it everyday and yet, most of us have yet to tap into the hidden potential of leveraging Facebook to promote your church.
+We use it every day and yet, most of us have yet to tap into the hidden potential of leveraging Facebook to promote our church.

 You could go further and create a Facebook page for your men’s ministry, your youth group and so on.